Connect with us

 How does being in cold shutdown improve the plant’s safety?

-The shutdown has a huge element of risk.
+The shutdown has removed a huge element of risk.
 The Zaporizhzhia Nuclear Power Plant is a pressurized water reactor.
 These reactors need constant cooling, and the cooling pumps are gigantic, powerful electricity-guzzling machines.

-Cold shutdown is the in which you do not need to constantly the primary cooling pumps at the same level to circulate the cooling water in the primary cooling loop.
-Now, at least if the plant loses offsite power, the operators won’t have to worry about to cool an operating reactor with cranky diesel generators.
+Cold shutdown is the state in which you do not need to constantly run the primary cooling pumps at the same level to circulate the cooling water in the primary cooling loop.
+Now, at least if the plant loses offsite power, the operators won’t have to worry about trying to cool an operating reactor with cranky diesel generators.

 And by shutting down all the reactors, the plant operators have been relieved of a considerable amount of their workload monitoring the reactors amid the ongoing uncertainties around the site.
 This substantially reduced the potential for human error.